 Theon of Smyrna

-Comment: This is indeed very shaky ground for the Christians and the Ahmadiyyah movement (both Qadiani and Lahori) to place their faith in.
+Comment: This is indeed a very shaky ground for the Christians and the Ahmadiyyah movement (both Qadiani and Lahori) to place their faith in.
 They have absolutely no historical evidence that a man named Jesus Christ was crucified.
-The so called ‘evidence‘ they do have is very much subject to debate not historic fact!
+The so-called ‘evidence‘ they do have is very much subject to debate not historic fact!

 - This is evidence enough that Mirza Ghulam Ahmad was not a prophet of Allah (swt).